Ever taken a quiz to find your ideal city or used a calculator to plan for retirement? That’s interactive content in action.

 Source: Mint

-Mint makes it to our list twice, because this savings calculator is a thing of beauty.
-Great design, 145+ links, and very user friendly?
-What more could you ask for.
-Save not only money, but time with this great tool.
+Mint makes it on our list twice because this savings calculator is a thing of beauty.
+It has great design and is very user-friendly.
+What more could you ask for?
+Save both money and time with this great tool.

 11. Rent.com — Rent Calculator